Open Access Dissertation

 The results of this study are unable to contradict the scaling model put forth by Wolanin et al. since there was no difference found between the adult and child muscle stress under various loading conditions.
 The results do however suggest that scaling may be more accurate at low speeds if an additional factor were added to the model which takes into account the inefficiencies of the pediatric neuromuscular system.

 Dawson, Renee, "Differences between adult and pediatric neck muscle stress due muscle recruitment patterns" (2011).
 Wayne State University Dissertations.
-Paper 536.
+536.